openframeworks/ofSite/_documentation/sound/ofSoundStream.markdown

 sound stream functionality.
 See the platform-specific examples for demos.

-warning:Be aware that audioIn() and audioOut() will be called on a different thread from your app's update() / draw() thread.
+Warning: Be aware that audioIn() and audioOut() will be called on a different thread from your app's update() / draw() thread.